clef-men/article_tmc/popl25-author-response.md

   program logic is sound.
 But this is a program logic for a TMC-independent IR.
-We could implement a variety of other optimizations on this IR and reuse the program logic -- in the paper we discuss inlining, and a few variants of TMC on integers.
+We could implement a variety of other optimizations on this IR and reuse the program logic -- in the paper we discuss inlining, and the accumulator-passing-style variant.
 In particular, if someone tried to scale our methology (relational program separation logic) to a fully verified compiler, they would already have a program logic for their important IRs.